LEARNAcademy/syllabus/rails_model/challenge_active_record_tasklist.md

 **Story**: As a programmer, I can add multiple comments to a Task record.
 Comments should have a content field, which is a string.
 	**Hint**: A Task has many Comments.

-**Story**: As a programmer, I can list all the Task with their comments.
+**Story**: As a programmer, I can retrieve a Task and list all the comments.

 [Back to Syllabus](../README.md)